 Now we can use the dependency as any other dependency.
 With the additional advantage of creating a pull request with our changes to the original dependency, so others might enjoy an SPM-compatible dependency.
 Or we merge changes back into the fork if the original author is not interested in adding SPM for free.

-As mentioned before, we could also use a local project by specifing the git repository with a
+As mentioned before, we could also use a local project by specifying the git repository with a

-So if your dependency needs any assets your out of luck at the moment.
+So if your dependency needs any assets, you’re out of luck at the moment.